pupperpowell/orthodox-cafe-monorepo/README.md

 ## Running in production

-First, bundle the frontend into a web ready bundle or whatever and figure out a way to then serve that bundle
+First, bundle the frontend into a web ready bundle or whatever and figure out a way to then serve that bundle.

+For the backend, running go run main.go in production is not recommended because:

+    It compiles and runs each time (slow and inefficient).

+    It doesn’t give you control over binaries and dependencies.

+✅ Better Alternative:

+Build it once:

+cd .../orthodox-cafe-monorepo/backend
+go build -o orthodox-backend main.go

+Then update ExecStart:

+ExecStart=.../orthodox-cafe-monorepo/backend/orthodox-backend

+This is faster, cleaner, and more stable.